 Broca’s aphasia takes away the ability to speak and understand.
-This problem manifests due to the death of neurons in the Broca’s area.
+This problem manifests due to the death of neurons in Broca’s area.
 You can read more about the Broca’s area in the Broca’s area: Journeys to the brain-11

-How Broca’s aphasia occurs in a stroke
+How Broca’s aphasia occurs after a stroke

 Stroke – more commonly due to a blood clot – disrupts the blood supply to the brain at the speed of light; the clot plugs the anterior branch of the middle cerebral artery cutting off blood supply to the Broca’s area.
 Due to the lack of oxygen as a result of this blockade, neurons in the region begin to die en masse like trees engulfed in a massive wildfire – 32,000 neurons per second!
 This emergency situation, like a blow to the head, results in this speech problem.